Darkhan2123/Pinot/README.md

 - Ingest rates of 1M+ events per second
 - Support for thousands of concurrent queries
 - Linear scalability with added nodes

-## Community and Development

-Apache Pinot graduated from Apache Incubator status to a top-level Apache project in 2019.
-The project has a growing community with:
-- Regular releases
-- Active GitHub repository
-- Growing adoption across industries
-- Commercial support via StarTree (founded by the original creators)

-## Conclusion

-Apache Pinot represents a new category of database technology specifically designed for user-facing analytics.
-By meeting the extreme requirements of latency, freshness, and concurrency needed for user-facing applications, Pinot enables businesses to unlock value from their data in ways not previously possible.

-The key question for organizations is not whether they are in the same industry as LinkedIn or Uber, but rather: "What value is locked in your data that could be exposed to users to help them make better decisions?"
-Apache Pinot provides the infrastructure to answer this question effectively.

-## References
-1. Apache Pinot official documentation
-2. StarTree resources and case studies
-3. LinkedIn Engineering blog posts
-4. "What is Apache Pinot" Lightboard presentation by Tim Berglund
-5. Apache Pinot GitHub repository